7AtAri/ergonomic_pose_detect/learning_from_images/README.md

 TODO: Mention class balance / maybe plot bar chart for that?

 ### 3.1 Dataset Curation
 For this project we set up our own [dataset](https://drive.google.com/drive/folders/1Y0OnUDHBActc6P7XW9Hmb9VlPYdpXWmq?usp=sharing) with 118 images, that were manually annotated with regards of ergonomic posture.
 The postures are labeled with according to the RULA worksheet.
 We used all deskwork related scorings from the rulesheet.

+TODO: I think we should mention more about how we evaluate the worksheet, I can do that - Vipin

  <img src="präsi/RULA_2.png" width="600px"/>